laurianerzb/html_starter/README.md

 - [Author](#author)

 ## Description
-This repository contains different files each one playing with some of different void and non-void html tags as an introduction to html.
+This repository is about an introduction to html and css.It contains different files each one playing with some of different html tags and css styling methods and properties.

 ## Installation
 1. Clone the repository: